icefox0801/pixi-tileset-loader/README.md

 ## Options
-+ `query.output`: the directory to cache PNG and JSON file, we recommend specifying a source code directory and commit this directory as well.
-The cache will be disabled when specified as empty string.
++ `options.output`: the directory to cache PNG and JSON file, we recommend specifying a source code directory and commit this directory as well.
+The cache will be disabled when not specified
-+ `query.loader`: use `url-loader`, `json-loader` to process JSON file, or not process.
-Default is `url`, `json` and `none` are optional.
++ `options.mode`: how webpack will build tileset JSON. `file` by default to generate JSON file; `inline` to generate JSON module source code; `none` to do nothing
-+ `query.process`: to process frames or not.
++ `options.process`: to process frames or not.
 It will directly read JSON and PNG cache from the directory where `output` option specified to perform the build when `false`
++ `options.cacheable`: cache process result or not. `false` by default, `true` to read image and JSON files from `options.output` directory which are built already, if source image files and `tileset` file are not changed
++ `options.name`: [url-loader](https://github.com/webpack-contrib/url-loader) `name` option for image and JSON files
++ `options.outputPath`: [url-loader](https://github.com/webpack-contrib/url-loader) `outputPath` option for image and JSON files
++ `options.publicPath`: [url-loader](https://github.com/webpack-contrib/url-loader) `publicPath` option for image and JSON files
-+ `query.image`: [url-loader](https://github.com/webpack-contrib/url-loader) webpack loader options for PNG file
++ `options.image`: [url-loader](https://github.com/webpack-contrib/url-loader) webpack loader options for PNG file
-+ `query.json`: [url-loader](https://github.com/webpack-contrib/url-loader) webpack loader options for JSON file.
-Not required when `query.loader` specified as `json`
++ `options.json`: [url-loader](https://github.com/webpack-contrib/url-loader) webpack loader options for JSON file.
+Not required when `options.mode` specified as `inline`
-+ `query.verbose`: log the entire error stack or not, default is `false`
++ `options.verbose`: log the entire error stack or not, default is `false`

+> The option specified in `options` will be overwrite by the same option specified in `options.image` or `options.json`.
-> When `query.process` is specified `false`, the first 4 steps of [processing](#Processing) will be ignored, PNG and JSON cache will be directly read from the directory `query.output` specified, and webpack will emit these files via [url-loader](https://github.com/webpack-contrib/url-loader) , but a **webpack warning** will be emitted as well.
+> When `options.process` is specified `false`, the 1 - 4 steps of [processing](#Processing) will be skipped, PNG and JSON cache will be directly read from the directory `query.output` specified, and webpack will emit these files via [url-loader](https://github.com/webpack-contrib/url-loader) , but a **webpack warning** will be emitted as well.
 This ensure the build in remote server, where ImageMagick or pngquant package is missing.
+> We recommend to specify `options.cacheable` as `true` to improve webpack building performance, by skipping 2 - 4 steps of [processing](#Processing), and avoid unwanted image and json file change due to different system environment(e.g. different version of `ImageMagick`) when source images and tileset file are not changed
+> `options.resource` can be specified `'window.baseRoot + "$url"'` for example, `baseRoot` is a path similar to `/path/to/image`.
+Used to concat image path when code running in browser

 ## Image processing params
 + `trim`：trim the whitespace in PNG image or not, default is `false`